Husband arrested for trying to kill his wife with ant poison: Police

 The incident happened May 12, but Pittman was arrested on Monday.

-The warrant says Pittman put Terro ant poison in her meal.
+Pittman put Terro ant poison in her meal, according to the warrant.
 The main ingredient in the poison is borax, which can cause unconsciousness, renal failure and respiratory depression in "severe poisonings," according to the Pesticide Action Network, a nonprofit that tracks pesticides in food and the environment.

-Court records show the 52-year-old man is being held at Cumberland Detention Center on $50,000 bond.
+The 52-year-old man is being held at Cumberland Detention Center on $50,000 bond, court records show.

 Husband arrested for trying to kill his wife with ant poison: Police